Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

 Domain-specific correctness
 ___________________________

-Sometimes, you might want to ensure that the model's output is grounded in a specific context.
-For example, if you're building a financial chatbot, you might want to ensure that the model's output is grounded in the financial context.
+Sometimes, you might want to ensure that the agent's output is grounded in a specific context.
+For example, if you're building a financial agent, you might want to ensure that the agent's output is grounded in the financial context.

 .. code-block:: python

-    # For a financial chatbot
+    # For a financial agent
     financial_check = hub.checks.create(
         project_id=project.id,
         identifier="financial_accuracy",